assist-project/dtls-fuzzer/README.md

 ### Concurrent experiments and port collisions
 It is possible to learn multiple SUTs at a time assuming that different server listening ports are used.
-However, running more than a few (>2) instances increase the chance of learning failure due to accidental port collision.
+However, running more than a few (>2) instances increases the chance of learning failure due to accidental port collision.
 In most configurations, servers are configured to listen to some hard-coded port over localhost, the configurations provided use distinct hard-coded ports.
-For JSSE and Scandium configurations, where custom server programs were provided, servers dynamically select the listening port and communicate it over TCP sockets to **dtls-fuzzer**.
+For JSSE and Scandium configurations, where custom server programs were provided, on every test, servers dynamically select the listening port and communicate it over TCP sockets to **dtls-fuzzer**.
 This has the advantage of letting **dtls-fuzzer** know for sure when the server is ready to receive packets (rather than having to blindly wait an arbitrary amount of time for the server to start).
-The downside is that the allocated port might be the same as some hard-coded port of a different experiment, wherein server thread has recently been stopped and no new thread has been started yet (hence the listening port is free to be allocated).
+The downside is that the allocated port might be the same as some hard-coded port of a different experiment, wherein server thread has recently been stopped and no new thread has been started yet (mearning the hard-coded port could be used in dynamic allocation).
 To avoid this form of collision, we suggest running Scandium and JSSE experiments seperately from all others.